Does the thought of present-shopping fill you with dread?

 - Consider buying online and getting stuff delivered directly to the recipients.
 This is great if you need to send a whole bunch of stuff to a family with several kids.
 (Hello, Amazon!)

-With that all said, here are some gift ideas that you might like to consider.
+With that all said, below are some gift ideas that you might like to consider.

 My daughter Kipper loves helping in the kitchen, and it’s a terrific opportunity to learn about food and healthy eating while having some good fun too!
 I was delighted to discover these special KinderKitchen knives for children, from Kuhn Rikon.

-While I was initially skeptical about handing Kipper a knife, these have been carefully designed with children in mind and are suggested for ages 3 and up.
+I was initially skeptical about handing Kipper a knife!
+However these have been carefully designed with children in mind and are suggested for ages 3 and up.
 The knives are scaled to fit a child’s hand, and are styled like little dogs, complete with ears that stand up and prevent the child’s hand from slipping onto the blade.
-The knives are not very sharp, but should still cut through most fruits, vegetables, cheese etc. Of course I still wouldn’t suggest you hand these over and let the kids get on with it, but it does expand the range of supervised kitchen jobs that they can take part in.
+The knives are not very sharp, but should still cut through most fruits, vegetables, cheese etc. Of course I still wouldn’t suggest you hand these over and let the kids get on with it!
+But it does expand the range of supervised kitchen jobs that they can take part in.

 Kipper went totally wild over these – she adores them! – especially when we put them on our knife rack with the ‘grown up’ knives.
 A set of two knives, as shown, is RRP £16.95.
 They are also available in a set with a pair of kitchen snippers, in purple/pink/white or blue/green/white, RRP £21.95.